 - Loss of habitat.
-Wetland, river, beach, coral, and submerged aquatic vegetation habitats have been contaminated, disturbed, or destroyed.
+Wetland, river, beach, coral, and other coastal habitats have been contaminated or destroyed.

-The National Oceanic and Atmospheric Administration (NOAA) is the federal agency responsible for the assessment and restoration of river and coastal resources injured by hazardous material releases.
-NOAA’s Office of Response and Restoration works with other NOAA offices to form the Damage Assessment, Remediation and Restoration Program (DARRP).
+NOAA is the federal agency responsible for the assessment and restoration of river and coastal resources injured by hazardous material releases.
+NOAA’s Office of Response and Restoration works with other NOAA offices as part of the Damage Assessment, Remediation and Restoration Program (DARRP).

-After hazardous materials are released into river or coastal environments, DARRP can take several key actions:
+When hazardous materials are released into river or coastal environments, we address the contamination comprehensively, from cleanup to restoration: